masterpiece91/SampleJavaTestSuite/README.md

 Parameter:
 ----------

-In order to acchive execution of test on several platforms, we introduced parameters that must be passed in order for tests to execute.
+In order to achieve execution of test on several platforms, we introduced parameters that must be passed in order for tests to execute.
 Below are the parameters you must provide:

 		* -DappPath (ex. -DappPath="/Users/Alex/SourceCode/Next-Gen-iOS_App/DerivedData/IIN/Build/Products/Debug-iphonesimulator/IIN.app")